Get Bruce

 Get Bruce (sometimes stylized as Get Bruce!) is a 1999 American documentary film starring Bruce Vilanch, Whoopi Goldberg, Robin Williams, Lily Tomlin, Shirley MacLaine, Steven Seagal, Carol Burnett and Michael Douglas.
 The film is directed by Andrew J. Kuehn.

 Synopsis

-The film is a tribute to Bruce Vilanch, who writes material for celebrities who make public appearances, from Oscar hosts and award recipients to Presidents.
+The film is a tribute to Bruce Vilanch who writes material for celebrities making public appearances, from Oscar hosts and award recipients to Presidents.
 Vilanch's mother and photos of childhood are shown in the film; in Chicago, he writes for the Tribune and then heads West.
 Whoopi Goldberg, Billy Crystal, Robin Williams, and Bette Midler talk with him and to the camera about working with Bruce, and we also watch Bruce help others prepare for Liz Taylor's 65th birthday, Bill Clinton's 50th birthday, and an AIDS awards banquet where Vilanch lets his emotions show.

 Appearances

 Besides Bruce Vilanch, many other personalities appear in the documentary.
-The film poster highlighted the following:
+The film poster highlights the following: